-SMASH UP
+SMASHUP

 A fight for 2-4 players

+OBJECTIVE

 Your goal is nothing short of total global domination!
 Use your minions to crush enemy bases.
 The first player to score 15 victory points (VP) wins!

 GAME CONTENTS

 This set contains:

 - 4 factions with 20 cards each (80 cards total)

 - · 8 base cards

-- 1 VP token sheet
+- 1 token sheet

 - This rulebook

-- Plus the 16 original bases with improved graphics

 Growing On You

-Awesome Level 9000 is an expansion to the Smash Up core set.
+Monster Smash is an expansion to the Smash Up core set.
 It is still a fully operational battle station for 2 players though!

 These rules sometimes talk like you've got more than just four factions, or mention cards that aren't in this expansion.
 If you don't already have the core set, just think of it as viral advertising.

 TABLE OF CONTENTS

-Smash Up 2
+Smash up 2

 Objective 2

 Game Contents 2

-Smash Up Your iPad!
-2

 Setup 3

-This Is How You Roll
+This Is How You Roll 5

 All Hands on Deck!
 6

-Minions 6
+Minions

 Actions 6

 The Big Score 7

 Get to Know Your Cards!
 9

 Terms and Restrictions 10

 Void Where Prohibited 12

-The Factions
+The Factions 13

 Roll Credits 15

-All Your Basics 16
+All Vour Rasios 16

-SMASH UP YOUR PAD!